feng-zhang0712/mole/2025/english/support-worker-interview.md

 你对老年护理的理解是什么？（*）

 - I see aged care and support work as a deeply meaningful role focused on improving the quality of life for elderly or disabled clients by providing person-centered care.
-- The work involves assisting with Activities of Daily Living, such as personal hygiene, mobility, and meals, ensuring clients feel safe, comfortable, and respected.
+- The work involves assisting with **Activities of Daily Living**, such as personal hygiene, mobility, and meals, ensuring clients feel safe, comfortable, and respected.
 - It requires strong communication and empathy to build trust, especially with clients who may have language barriers or conditions like dementia.
 - It's important to respect clients’ autonomy, listen to their needs, and adapt care to their preferences, like offering favorite foods or adjusting routines.
-- It also involves teamwork, clear documentation, and following protocols to ensure safety and continuity of care, such as reporting changes in a client’s health.
+- It also involves teamwork, clear documentation, and following workplace policies to ensure safety and continuity of care, such as reporting changes in a client’s health.
-- For me, being a support worker means making a real difference by helping clients maintain dignity and independence while creating a positive and supportive environment.
+- For me, being a support worker means making a real difference by helping clients maintain dignity and independence while creating a supportive and positive environment.

 ### What does person-centred care means to you?